har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 <img src="docs/climbsink_audio_response_graph.png">

 The climb tone threshold should be configured for what you consider the minimum climbrate that you can turn in without losing height.
+The range is +20cm/s to +100cm/s.

+Since a paraglider has a 'hands-up' sink rate of approximately -1m/s in still air, anything more than this indicates rising air.
-The zero tone is used to indicate air that is rising, but not strong enough to try aggressive turns.
-Since your glider has a sink rate of ~ -1m/s in still air, anything more than this indicates rising air.
+The zero tone is used to indicate air that is rising, but not strong enough for aggressive turns.
+The range is -20cm/s to +20cm/s.

 The sink tone is used to indicate sinking air, not a sinking glider.
-So the maximum you can set it to is -1m/s ( "hands-up" glider sink rate in still air).
+The range is -400cm/s to -100cm/s.

+Note that these thresholds are purely personal choices, depending on how 'talkative' you want the vario to be.

 The crossover climbrate is used to adjust the frequency discrimination.
-The vario allocates 3 octaves of audio frequency to climbrates below this threshold, and 1 octave above the threshold.
-So if you fly in conditions with strong thermals (e.g. +5m/s average), you can set the threshold to 500.
+The vario allocates 3 octaves of audio bandwidth to climbrates below this threshold, and 1 octave above the threshold.
+So if the expected average thermal strength is +5m/s, set the threshold to 500.

 ### Kalman Filter configuration
-Set the variance parameter lower for sites/conditions with soft,smooth-edged thermals.
-Set the parameter higher for conditions with narrow, hard-edged thermals.
+Set the variance parameter lower for sites/conditions with soft, wide & smooth-edged thermals.
+Set the parameter higher for conditions with strong, narrow & hard-edged thermals.

 ### Timeout
 The vario will power off automatically to save battery life if it does not detect climb/sink rates beyond a minimum threshold within a specified interval (specified in minutes).
 If you often stand on the launch site for several minutes, hooked-up to the glider and waiting for launch conditions to improve, use a larger timeout.

 ### Bluetooth LK8EX1
-If you enable this option, the vario will transmit [$LK8EX1 sentences](https://github.com/LK8000/LK8000/blob/master/Docs/LK8EX1.txt) using the Bluetooth LE protocol at 10Hz.
+If you enable this option, the vario will transmit $LK8EX1 sentences using the Bluetooth LE protocol at 10Hz.
 The Bluetooth device name is `BLE-Vario`.

 # Usage